 Cassady Adams, Gray Solutions, A Gray Company – More women being hired into roles traditionally filled by men, such as project manager or engineer, is helping improve diversity in the industry.
 I think our customers are becoming more diverse as well.
 Having multiple perspectives on both sides only helps to strengthen the relationships we have with our customers.

-Anna Zhang, Project Manager, Gray – I think women are inherently different from men; not better, not worse.
+Anna Zhang, Senior Project Manager, Gray – I think women are inherently different from men; not better, not worse.
 As such, we bring different viewpoints from our experiences to the table.
 When faced with challenges, having a diversity of voices can bring innovative solutions.

 Alex Barmann, Spencer Bristol Engineering, A Gray Company – Having more women in leadership roles is a positive change.
 We have seen the difference in treatment, pay, and recognition.
 We are supportive of one another.
 We are seeing qualities in other up-and-coming women and investing in them.
 For me personally, when I read an article about or see a wildly successful woman in charge, it motivates me.
 It gives me that reassuring knowledge that I can do that too and makes me want to strive harder for greatness.